 Meet Burley MyKick, the new belle of the ball.
 She may look like a standard balance bike, but if the devil is in the details, she is certainly no saint.
-From the handlebar grips, to her worry free tires, the Burley MyKick is quite simply the best all-around balance bike on the market.
+From the handlebar grips to her worry free tires, the Burley MyKick is one of the best all-around balance bike on the market.

 Scaled for toddlers aged three and up, the MyKick’s seat post ranges from 12.5″ to 16″.
 With a weight of 11.3 lb., the MyKick is certainly heavier than the FirstBIKE at 7.7 lb., but the additional weight should only be of concern for petite or developmentally delayed three-year-olds.